RexJian/PipelineCPU/README.md

 ## Hazard Solutions
 ### Data Hazard
-When these source registers in a current instruction are dependent on the destination register Rd of a previous instruction, the Fwd_A or Fwd_B will be asserted.
-Then the CPU will use data forward to solve the problem.
+When the source registers in the current instruction depend on the destination register (Rd) of a previous instruction, the Fwd_A or Fwd_B signals will be asserted.
+The CPU will then use data forwarding to resolve this dependency.
 <p align="center">
   <img src="https://github.com/RexJian/PipelineCPU/blob/main/Image/DataHazard_Command.jpg" width="850" height="50" >
-   <br> <strong> When the CPU implement to the command, it would cause data hazard in $7 register. </strong>
+   <br> <strong> When the CPU implement to the command, it would cause a data hazard in $7 register. </strong>
 </p>
 <p align="center">
   <img src="https://github.com/RexJian/PipelineCPU/blob/main/Image/DataHazard_Waveform.jpg" width="850" height="350" >
-   <br> <strong> The data hazard corresponding waveform </strong>
+   <br> <strong> The waveform corresponding to the data hazard </strong>
 </p>

 ### Control Hazard
-When these branch command is valid, the condition_met signal will be asserted.
-Then the data in the IF/ID and ID/EX pipeline registers will be cleaned in next cycle.
+When this branch command is valid, the condition_met signal will be asserted.
+Subsequently, the data in the IF/ID and ID/EX pipeline registers will be cleared in the next cycle.
 <p align="center">
   <img src="https://github.com/RexJian/PipelineCPU/blob/main/Image/ControlHazard_Command.jpg" width="850" height="130" >
-   <br> <strong> When the CPU implement to the command, it would cause control hazard because the branch condtion is valid. </strong>
+   <br> <strong> When the CPU implement to the command, it would cause a control hazard because the branch condtion is valid. </strong>
 </p>
 <p align="center">
   <img src="https://github.com/RexJian/PipelineCPU/blob/main/Image/ControlHazard_Waveform.jpg" width="850" height="320" >
-   <br> <strong> The control hazard corresponding waveform </strong>
+   <br> <strong> The waveform corresponding to the control hazard. </strong>
 </p>

 ### Load-use Hazard
 When an instruction depends on the result of a previous load instruction before it has been completed, the stall signal will be asserted.
-Then the IF/ID pipeline register will stall a cycle and the data in the ID/EX pipeline register will be cleaned
+Subsequently, the IF/ID pipeline register will stall for a cycle, and the data in the ID/EX pipeline register will be cleared.
 <p align="center">
   <img src="https://github.com/RexJian/PipelineCPU/blob/main/Image/LoadDataHazard_Command.jpg" width="850" height="75" >
-   <br> <strong> When the CPU implement to the command, it would cause load-use data hazard in $2 register</strong>
+   <br> <strong> When the CPU implement to the command, it would cause a load-use data hazard in $2 register</strong>
 </p>
 <p align="center">
   <img src="https://github.com/RexJian/PipelineCPU/blob/main/Image/LoadDataHazard_Waveform.jpg" width="850" height="320" >
-   <br> <strong> The load-use data hazard corresponding waveform </strong>
+   <br> <strong> The waveform corresponding to the load-use data hazard. </strong>
 </p>